-We at The Ocean Foundation acknowledge where disparities in diversity and equitable opportunities and practices exist in marine conservation today and are striving to do our part to address them.
-Whether it means directly instituting changes or working with our friends and peers in the marine conservation community to institute these changes, we’re striving to make our community more equitable, more diverse, more inclusive, and more just at every level.
+We at The Ocean Foundation acknowledge where disparities in diversity and equitable opportunities and practices exist in marine conservation today.
+And we are striving to do our part to address them.
+Whether it means directly instituting changes or working with our friends and peers in the marine conservation community to institute these changes, we’re striving to make our community more equitable, diverse, inclusive, and just — at every level.

-At the Ocean Foundation, diversity, equity, inclusion and justice are core cross-cutting values.
-We established the formal Diversity, Equity, Inclusion and Justice (DEIJ) initiative to support TOF’s leadership in the development and implementation of new policies and procedures to institutionalize these values in the organization’s operations and the broader TOF community of advisors, project managers, and grantees.
-TOF’s DEIJ initiative also promotes these core values to the marine conservation sector as a whole.
+At The Ocean Foundation, diversity, equity, inclusion and justice are core cross-cutting values.
+We established the formal Diversity, Equity, Inclusion and Justice (D.E.I.J.) initiative to support TOF’s leadership in the development and implementation of new policies and procedures.
+And to institutionalize these values in the organization’s operations and the broader TOF community of advisors, project managers, and grantees.
+Our D.E.I.J. initiative also promotes these core values to the marine conservation sector as a whole.

 Marine conservation efforts cannot be effective if the solutions are designed without engaging all those who share in our collective responsibility to be good stewards of the ocean.
 The only way to do this is by proactively and deliberately engaging members of traditionally marginalized groups in decision making, and practicing equity in funding distribution and conservation approaches.
-How are we accomplishing that?
+We accomplish this by:

-- We’re providing opportunities for future marine conservationists through our dedicated Marine Pathways Internship program
+- Providing opportunities for future marine conservationists through our dedicated Marine Pathways Internship program.

-- We’re incorporating a Diversity, Equity, Inclusion and Justice lens into all facets of our conservation work to ensure our work promotes equitable practices, supports those who share similar values, and helps others embed those values in their work
+- Incorporating a Diversity, Equity, Inclusion and Justice lens into all facets of our conservation work, so our work promotes equitable practices, supports those who share similar values, and helps others embed those values in their work.

-- We’re participating in efforts to monitor and track Diversity, Equity, Inclusion and Justice activities in the sector through GuideStar and surveys from peer organizations
+- Participating in efforts to monitor and track Diversity, Equity, Inclusion and Justice activities in the sector through GuideStar and surveys from peer organizations.

-- We’re making every effort to ensure that our recruitment for the Board of Directors, the staff, and the Board of Advisors generates a pool of candidates who reflect our DEIJ goals.
+- Making every effort to recruit Board of Directors, staff, and Board of Advisors who reflect our D.E.I.J. goals.

-- We’re striving to ensure that the staff, and board receive the types of training needed to deepen understanding and build capacity to address negative behaviors and promote inclusion.
+- Ensuring our staff and board receive the types of training needed to deepen understanding, build capacity, address negative behaviors, and promote inclusion.

 What does Diversity, Equity, Inclusion and Justice actually mean?